OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Filter a PivotTable

-The Excel JavaScript API offers two methods for filtering a PivotTable: PivotFilters and slicers.
+The Excel JavaScript API offers two methods for filtering PivotTable data: PivotFilters and slicers.
 [PivotFilters](/javascript/api/excel/excel.pivotfilters) allow you to filter data based on a PivotTable's four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
 [Slicers](/javascript/api/excel/excel.slicer) can be applied to both PivotTables and regular Excel tables.
 The `Slicer` class, like [its Excel UI counterpart](https://support.office.com/article/Use-slicers-to-filter-data-249f966b-a9d5-4b0f-b31a-12651785d29d), allows for style and formatting customization. `PivotFilters` do not offer style or formatting flexibility.

 See [Filter with PivotFilters](#filter-with-pivotfilters) and [Filter with slicers](#filter-with-slicers) to learn more about Excel JavaScript API integration options for these data filtering methods.